vethra25mib10011-cpu/Digital-literary-Project-1/README.md

 In this task, I learned how to communicate professionally in a digital environment.

 ###  Part A – Emails
-I wrote two formal emails:
+- Wrote two formal emails with proper structure
-- Requesting an extension for assignment submission
-- Expressing interest in a summer internship opportunity
+- Used clear and relevant subject lines
+- Maintained a polite and professional tone throughout
+- Included proper greeting, body, and closing
+- Avoided informal language and grammatical errors

 Both emails follow proper structure, tone, and formatting.